Birth of Canada Road Trip (May 2026)

 National Air Force Museum

-9 May (Saturday): We were on the road early again to reach Trenton for the RCAF’s National Air Force Museum 10:00.
+9 May (Saturday): We were on the road early again to reach Trenton and the RCAF’s National Air Force Museum.
 A friendly volunteer showed us around and introduced us to their pride and joy: a beautifully restored WWII Halifax bomber.
 This also serves as the RCAF’s memorial to fallen air crew, since so many Canadians served in Halifax’s.

 The museum’s small gallery didn’t have room for more than a couple of aircraft in addition to the Halifax, though, meaning that most of its collection was parked on the grass outside — slowly deteriorating in the weather.
 A pretty sad state for the RCAF’s national museum and a far cry from the British RAF, which has three magnificent facilities at Hendon, Cosford, and Duxford (the latter also home to a major historic air show).

-At least there were a few aircraft cockpits we could climb into for hero shots!
+At least there were a few aircraft cockpits we could climb inside for hero shots!

 Click an image to enlarge.
 Clockwise from top left: the museum; and its Halifax; Halifax engines; Hero Shot-Kerry; Hero Shot-Joseph; Hero Shot-Clayton; Silver Dart Replica with engine; Aero Engine or Swiss Watch?